Mercilon

 There is no interaction between taking Mercilon and alcohol.
 However, it is advisable to always drink responsibly, within the recommended units of alcohol per week.

 After taking the pill for 21 days, there is a 7-day pill free period during which you will have a “withdrawal” bleed.
 This is perfectly normal and shows the contraceptive is working as it should.
 If you miss one of these withdrawal bleeds but have taken your pills correctly, it is unlikely you are pregnant.
-However, if you miss two withdrawal bleeds in a row, there is a chance you are pregnant.
-If this applies to you, speak to your doctor as soon as possible to confirm whether you are pregnant or not.
+However, if you keep missing withdrawal bleeds, you should do a pregnancy test.

-A standard Mercilon pill contains 150mg Desogestrel and 20mg Ethinylestradiol.
-You should take one pill per day preferably at the same time every day to make sure you don’t miss a dose.
+A standard Mercilon pill contains 150 mg desogestrel and 20 mg ethinylestradiol.
+You should take 1 pill per day preferably at the same time every day to make sure you don’t miss a dose.
 Mercilon can be taken with or without food.

-Vomiting or having diarrhoea up to 12 hours after taking the pill may mean you are not fully protected.
+Vomiting up to 3 hours, or having diarrhoea up to 12 hours, after taking the pill may mean you are not fully protected.
 You should take another pill afterwards and seek advice from your doctor.

 You should take Mercilon for 21 days, starting on the first day of your period, followed by 7 days without taking the pill.
 During the 7-day pill free phase, you will have a withdrawal bleed which shows your body is responding to the contraceptive.
 Mercilon is usually provided in “strips” of 21, making it easier for you to remember when to take the pill.

-If you still have a withdrawal bleed after the 7-day pill free period, you must still resume taking Mercilon for the next 21 days to ensure full protection.
+If you still have a withdrawal bleed after the 7-day pill free period, you must still resume taking Mercilon on the 8th day for the next 21 days to ensure full protection.

 If you take more Mercilon than your prescribed dose, this will not improve your protection.
 It won’t harm you either but may make you feel nauseous or experience vaginal bleeding.